Rent Split Calculator

 2. Split by Income

-You and your roommate earn different amounts:
+Imagine a situation in which you and your roommate earn different amounts:

 • Roommate James: earns $4,000/month